 You feel tired nearly all the time.
 You feel spent both physically and emotionally.
 There's nothing left in you to give to others.
 You feel it's easier, perhaps even better, that you don't bother contacting others.

 You feel pessimistic about pretty much everything.
 You see things in black and white terms.
 When people point things out about your emotions or behavior you feel attacked, defensive, sensitive and suspicious.

 It seems harder to make decisions about what to do.
 Reflecting on the decisions you've made previously you regret them.
 To others you may seem absent minded but you actually find that you can't think straight.
 You find it hard to choose between simple alternatives.
 Everything is just so effortful.

 You try to behave in a way that no-one can see the way you feel.
 Inside however you feel like you've been painted into a corner.
 Nothing you say or do will make the slightest difference.
 Thoughts of the pointlessness of it all have crept in.

 If one of these symptoms looks all too familiar the chances are that some or all of the others will too.
-If this is the case you are almost certainly depressed.
-Despondency is a characteristic of all forms of depression but in depression it feels deep and long lasting.
-The analogy between head-colds and flu isn’t terribly helpful either, but surprisingly it is not uncommon to find people relating the two.
+If this is the case you may be experiencing depression.
+Despondency is a characteristic of all forms of depression but during a major depressive episode it feels deep and long lasting.
+The analogy between head-colds and flu isn't terribly helpful either, but surprisingly it is not uncommon to find people relating the two.
 Unlike flu, which certainly provides several days of misery, depression can last for months or longer and is ultimately far more debilitating.
-People treat flu seriously but your mood state is of equal or greater importance, so don’t worry if you feel ambivalent about your symptoms.
+People treat flu seriously but your mood state is of equal or greater importance, so don't worry if you feel ambivalent about your symptoms.
 See your doctor.